-The GameCube has left behind a legacy, not only for Nintendo with new franchises, experiments and innovation but also for the gaming industry in general.
-It did some things really well.
+The GameCube has left behind a legacy for Nintendo with new franchises, experiments, and innovation and for the gaming industry in general.
+It did some things well.

-It’s been 10 years since the GameCube was released (here in Australia, a bit longer everywhere else) so let’s look back at what made the system great and what it left behind.
+It’s been ten years since the GameCube was released (here in Australia, a bit longer everywhere else), so let’s look back at what made the system great and what it left behind.

 Before the Wavebird, wireless controllers sucked.
-They lagged, they were mostly infrared and required you to point the controller at a connector.
-The batteries didn’t last very long and the controllers themselves had terrible range.
+They lagged; they were primarily infrared and required you to point the controller at a connector.
+The batteries didn’t last very long, and the controllers themselves had terrible range.
 Just bad, bad, bad.
-Enter, the Nintendo Wavebird.
+Enter the Nintendo Wavebird.

 The Wavebird ran on RF (radio frequency), it had essentially zero lag on all games and the battery life running off two AA batteries was extraordinary for its time.
-It was missing the rumble motor that standard GameCube controllers had but no one complained, this was wireless controller heaven.
+The standard GameCube controllers’ rumble motor was missing, but no one complained; this was wireless controller heaven.

-At the time of its release it was a novel thought to lay back on your couch or lean back in your chair without having to worry about cables getting in your way.
+At the time of its release, it was a novel thought to lay back on your couch or lean back in your chair without having to worry about cables getting in your way.
 Multiplayer sessions with cables strewn over the floor, toppled consoles and cords pulled out during crucial Melee fights were now a thing of the past.
 It’s something that people take for granted in 2012.
-With support for up to 16 players, you could have multiple GameCube consoles setup and everyone could enjoy wireless play.
+With support for up to 16 players, you could have multiple GameCube consoles set up, and everyone could enjoy the wireless play.

 Little to No Loading Times

-Loading times suck, they really do.
-They sucked back in 2002 when the GameCube came out and they still suck now.
-Bigger, richer games have made it all but inevitable.
+Loading times suck; they really do.
+They sucked back in 2002 when the GameCube came out, and they still suck now.
+Denser, richer games have made it all but inevitable.
 However, there was a time where loading times didn’t exist.
 Thanks to the GameCube’s smaller disk size, most GameCube games had little to no loading times.
-It wasn’t all sweets and cream though, those disks did have a downside.
-They were small in size not only phyisically but also with the amount of data they could store.
+It wasn’t all sweets and cream though; those disks did have a downside.
+They were small in size not only physically but also with the amount of data they could store.
 For most Nintendo games, this didn’t matter.

-Take Super Smash Bros Melee for example.
+Take Super Smash Bros Melee, for example.
 You can boot up that game and get into a match within seconds.
-There’s no 30 seconds to a minute of publisher, developer and middleware logos, it boots and there’s the game.
+There are no 30 seconds to a minute of publisher, developer and middleware logos, it boots, and there’s the game.
 The Metroid Prime games have great expansive and open worlds to explore.
 Loading in that game?
 Doesn’t exist.
-Sometimes it will trip up and you’ll be left waiting a few seconds for a door to open but it’s not often.
-Luigi’s Mansion, Wave Race Blue Storm, Eternal Darkness all either hid their loading times or were so short you couldn’t even notice.
-This isn’t to say that some games (especially third party titles) didn’t have loading times but Nintendo seemed to care enough to not inconvenience the player with a golden spinning amulet in the corner of an OLED screen for 30 seconds.
+Sometimes it will trip up, and you’ll be left waiting a few seconds for a door to open, but it’s not often.
+Luigi’s Mansion, Wave Race Blue Storm, Eternal Darkness either hid their loading times or were so short you couldn’t even notice.
+This isn’t to say that some games (especially third party titles) didn’t have loading times.
+Still, Nintendo seemed to care enough not to inconvenience the player with a golden spinning amulet in the corner of an OLED screen for 30 seconds.
 You know what we’re talking about.

-The GameCube is a durable and a well built piece of kit.
-We asked an open question on Twitter (sure its not a scientific process but good enough to get a fair idea) of how a whole bunch of peoples GameCube’s are going and the results are as you would expect.
-Even 10 years on, nearly all the people who were asked still had a GameCube in perfect working order.
+The GameCube is a durable and well-built piece of kit.
+We asked an open question on Twitter (sure, its not a scientific process but good enough to get a fair idea) of how a whole bunch of peoples GameCube’s are going and the results are as you would expect.
+Even ten years on, nearly all the people who were asked still had a GameCube in perfect working order.

 The drives work and the systems body is still perfect.
 Because it’s made out of solid plastic and has a tight compact design the GameCube is a resilient bugger.
 The weakest part of the system is possibly the lid, which some people reported to have stopped working.